BWibo/3dcitydb-mkdocs/docs/citydb-tool/export_citygml.md

   - export
 ---

-# CityGML-Specific Export Options
+# CityGML-Specific export options

 The **CityGML** exporter in the **citydb-tool** provides options specific to exporting data in the **CityGML format**.
 These options allow users to customize version compatibility, apply transformations, and manage feature mappings.

 ---

-## CityGML-Specific Options
+## CityGML-Specific options

 | Option                                | Description                                                                                          | Default Value |
 |---------------------------------------|------------------------------------------------------------------------------------------------------|---------------|